| |

 • Tradeoff: smaller ecosystem surface area

-Administrative control remains available natively within the cluster even when upstream services fail.
+Administrative control remains available natively within the cluster even when upstream services fail — a non-negotiable architectural requirement for establishing true disconnected cloud operations.

 Failure Scenario Walkthrough: Identity Provider Outage